sasakuma/others-addons/colored_field_widget/doc/index.rst

 :check: if this field has value and it's value not False, original field will be colored.
 :hover_title: (optional) define field, witch text will be used for tooltip instead of field help text.
-:color: (optional) define color, that will be used to colored field.
-Default is `red`.
+:color: (optional) define color, that will be used to color field.
+Default value is `red`.
 :other_style: (optional) define other text, that will be used in style attribute.
-Default is empty.
+Default value is empty.

 Colored Boolean Widget
 ----------------------